Aesop Cover

 Now let us move on to the Turtle’s methodology to satisfy his unhappy desire.

 The Turtle might have walked to a new location, taking his home with him, but that would be too slow for the slow-moving Turtle.
+The Turtle wanted a quick fix.
+[3]

 Therefore, Aesop puts the Turtle into the hands of a quick-fix mercenary, who acts not for love, but for reward.
 Such as it was for Caesar’s Roman soldiers: at first, the soldiers fought for love of Rome [3a], with reward being incidental, and then it evolved into the opposite, which is a significant difference in an assessment of motivational risk.
 [4, 5, 6, 7]

-But, together as birds, the majestic Eagle and base Crow share a common temptation: Turtle meat.
+But, together as birds, the majestic Eagle and base Crow share a common temptation: Turtle Meat.

-With these two characters, Aesop shows us that the lofty presumptive integrity of the otherwise majestic Eagle, may still succumb to the intriguing “Lady Macbethtemptations of base self-interest presented by the Crow.
+[7a] With these two characters, Aesop shows us that the lofty presumptive integrity of the otherwise majestic Eagle, may still succumb to the intriguing “Lady Macbethtemptations of base self-interest presented by the Crow.

-For the Turtle to satisfy his unhappy desire, the Turtle must trust.
+For the Turtle to satisfy his unhappy desire, the Turtle must…trust.

-But, trusting a mercenary is always a dangerous game, particularly when the Eagle is a character that might not only to give up the task and fail in integrity for his promise, but also to give up the task and to eat the intended beneficiary.
-A double risk for the Turtle.
+But, trusting a mercenary is always a dangerous game, particularly when the Eagle is a character that might not only give up the task and fail in integrity for his promise, but also to give up the task and to eat the intended beneficiary.
+[7b] A double risk for the Turtle.

 That is, it’s an incentivized, “turtle in the hand is worth two in the bush” for the Eagle.
 [8, 9, 10, 11, 12, 13, 14, 15, 16, 17]

-Behold, we discover that this sublime fable is framed with the minimum benefit to the Turtle, who sought the quick fix, with maximum risk in the chosen method, all sourced from his emotional desire.
+Behold, we discover that this sublime fable is framed with the minimum benefit to the Turtle, who sought the quick fix, with maximum risk in the chosen method, all sourced from his unhappy emotional desire.

-Once again, Master Aesop teaches that unhappiness leads to desire, and desire unharmonized to wise implementation leads to self-destruction, for the fool.
+Yes, once again, Master Aesop teaches that unhappiness leads to desire, and desire unharmonized to wise implementation leads to self-destruction, for the fool.
+[18]

 Be careful when you inform yourself about things.
 We see very few things for ourselves, and live trusting others.
 Emotion taints everything it touches….